 We operate in highly competitive markets that are based primarily on supply and demand.
 Our business fluctuates in line with the main patterns of trade of the major drybulk cargoes and varies according to changes in the supply and demand for these items.
 We believe we differentiate ourselves from our competition by providing young, modern vessels with advanced designs and technological specifications.
-As of January 31, 2010 our fleet had an average age of 3.6 years compared to an industry average of approximately 15 years.
-Upon delivery of our contracted newbuilds, a majority of our expected fleet will have been built in Japanese shipyards, which we believe provides us with an advantage in attracting large, well-established customers, including Japanese customers.
+As of February 20, 2011 our fleet had an average age of 3.9 years compared to an industry average of approximately 14 years.
+Upon delivery of our contracted newbuilds, the majority of our fleet will have been built in Japanese shipyards, which we believe provides us with an advantage in attracting large, well-established customers, including Japanese customers.